Dave Kingman: Chicago Cubs (1978–1980)

 In 1980, Kingman (whose personality former Mets teammate John Stearns had once compared to a tree trunk) dumped a bucket of ice water on Daily Herald reporter Don Friske's head late in spring training.
 Kingman regularly insisted he was misquoted, and he began appearing regularly in the Chicago Tribune, as the nominal author of a column ghostwritten by Chicago Park District employee Gerald Pfeiffer.
 Mike Royko, then writing for the rival Chicago Sun-Times, parodied Kingman's column with a series using the byline "Dave Dingdong."

 The Cubs held a Dave Kingman T-shirt Day promotion in conjunction with its game with the Pittsburgh Pirates on August 7, but Kingman instead spent the afternoon at Navy Pier promoting Kawasaki Jet Skis at ChicagoFest.

-Injured, Kingman played in 81 games in 1980, hitting .278 with 18 home runs and 57 RBI.
+Kingman was injured in 1980, playing in 81 games, hitting .278 with 18 home runs and 57 RBI.

 Overall, in his three seasons with the Cubs, Kingman hit .278 with 94 home runs and 251 RBI and a .907 OPS in 345 games.

-New York Mets II (1981–1983)
+Return to New York Mets (1981–1983)

 In January 1980, the Payson heirs sold the Mets franchise to the Doubleday publishing company for $21.1 million.
-Nelson Doubleday, Jr. was named chairman of the board while minority shareholder Fred Wilpon took the role of club president.
+Nelson Doubleday, Jr. was named chairman of the board, while minority shareholder Fred Wilpon took the role of club president.
 Kingman was reacquired by the Mets from the Cubs for Steve Henderson and cash on February 28, 1981.
 In separate deals, the new organization also reacquired Rusty Staub, and two seasons later, Tom Seaver.

 Kingman primarily played first base upon his return to the Mets in 1981, and exclusively there in his second season back in New York.
 In 1982, he tied his own Mets' single-season home run record while hitting .204, the lowest batting average for a first baseman with enough plate appearances to qualify for the batting title.
-It was also the first time where the Cy Young award winner(Steve Carlton) had a higher batting average than the home run champion.
-Leading the league in home runs that year, it is also the lowest batting average for any season's home run leader, and he drove in 99 runners that season.
+It was also the first time that the Cy Young award winner (Steve Carlton) had a higher batting average than the home run champion did.
+Leading the league in home runs that year, it is also the lowest batting average for any season's home run leader.
+In spite of this, he still drove in 99 runs.

-Kingman led the NL in strike outs both of the first two seasons of his return to the Mets (105 in 1981 & 156 in 1982).
+Kingman led the NL in strikeouts each of his first two seasons after his return to the Mets (105 in an abbreviated 1981, and 156 in 1982).
 On June 15, 1983, the sixth anniversary of the Midnight Massacre, the Mets acquired first baseman Keith Hernandez from the St. Louis Cardinals for pitchers Neil Allen and Rick Ownbey.
 Kingman remained with the team for the remainder of the season in a limited role.
 He was released at the end of the season, and signed as a free agent with the Oakland Athletics.

 In six total seasons with the Mets, Kingman hit .219 with 154 home runs and 389 RBI in 664 games.